 Solution #1 - For the Photographers: Invest in yourself.
 Crunch your numbers.
 Charge accordingly.

-Once you have a consistent portfolio and know the amount of time and money running this business will take, it's Go Time.
-You now know what you need to charge, and why you need to charge it.
+Once you have a consistent portfolio and know the actual amount of time and money running this business will take, it's Go Time.
+You now know what you need to charge and why you need to charge it.
 There’s no shame in supporting your family.
 Let me say that again.
 THERE'S NO SHAME IN SUPPORTING YOUR FAMILY, AND YOU SHOULD NEVER LET ANYONE MAKE YOU FEEL THAT WAY.
 If, however, you crunch the numbers and simply can't bring yourself to charge those rates, then professional photography probably isn't for you.
 You deserve to be valued for your time and talent, so finding a different career path where you don't have to set your own salary is likely a better option.

 Solution #2 - For the Clients: Support photographers with profitable rates

 I know that not every family has a $700+ family photo budget.
 Some of that is because of personal priorities and some is simply a money constraint issue.
 But if you DO prioritize photography and you CAN pay a profitable rate, please support the photographers who charge that rate.
 Or if you love your current photographer who’s cheaper, encourage her to raise her prices, and tell her she’s worth it! <3 If you'd like help finding a profitable photographer in the US, you can search for one on our site.